Tools1000/drrename/README.md

 Kodi Tools perform the following checks:

 1. Look up the movie name (i.e., the *folder* name) on [theMovieDB](https://www.themoviedb.org/).
-If the exact folder name could not be found on theMovieDB, but suggestions are available, those are offered as a quick fix.
+If no movie matching the exact folder name could be found on theMovieDB, suggestions are available, those are offered as a quick fix.
 Localized titles are suggested depending on your [locale setting](link to locale).

    ![kodi-checks-themoviedb-01](./screens/kodi-checks-themoviedb-01.png)